International

 loans for private capital investment if new owners are created

-realize that the state can issue interest-free loans for public
+we realize that the state can issue interest-free loans

-the same basic mechanism – interest-free loans –
+that the same basic mechanism – interest-free loans

 In both cases, public and private, repayable, cancellable

-This is patently sensible for public capital investment and
+capital.
+This is patently sensible for public capital investment

-is even more sensible for private capital investment done
+and is even more sensible for private capital investment

-on market terms, because such investment, by definition, pays
+done on market terms, because such investment, by definition,

-for itself.
-In practice, such private capital investment
+pays for itself.
+In practice, such private capital

 (9).
 Yet – it might be asked